-To decide whether a visual depiction is a lascivious

-exhibition, you must consider the context and setting in which the genitalia or pubic area is being displayed.
+To decide whether a visual depiction is a lascivious exhibition, you must consider the context and setting in which the genitalia or pubic area is being displayed.
 Factors you may consider include:

-- the overall content of the material; - whether the focal point of the visual depiction is on the minor's genitalia or pubic area;

-• whether the setting of the depiction appears to be sexually inviting or suggestive - for example, in a location or in a pose associated with sexual activity;

-• whether the minor appears to be displayed in an unnatural pose or in inappropriate attire;

-• whether the depiction appears to convey sexual coyness or an apparent willingness to engage in sexual activity; and

-• whether the depiction appears to have been designed to elicit a sexual response in the viewer.
+- the overall content of the material; - whether the focal point of the visual depiction is on the minor's genitalia or pubic area; - whether the setting of the depiction appears to be sexually inviting or suggestive for example, in a location or in a pose associated with sexual activity; - whether the minor appears to be displayed in an unnatural pose or in inappropriate attire; - whether the minor is partially clothed or nude; - whether the depiction appears to convey sexual coyness or an apparent willingness to engage in sexual activity; and - whether the depiction appears to have been designed to elicit a sexual response in the viewer.